-To cover these broad knowledge points, a set of curated readings is listed on the following page.
-While detailed learning objectives associated with these readings are presented in the 2024 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.
+To cover these broad knowledge points, we've shared a set of curated readings.
+While detailed learning objectives associated with these readings are presented in the 2025 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.